johnpapa/vscode-winteriscoming/README.md

 # Winter is Coming

 This extension for Visual Studio Code adds themes titled "Winter is Coming".
-There are dark, dark blue, and light themes.
+There are dark, dark with no italics, and light themes.

 > I personally use the dark themes for most occasions, but find the light theme good on some dimmer projectors when I present.

 See the [CHANGELOG](CHANGELOG.md) for the latest changes.

-## Dark Blue Theme
+## Dark Theme

 ![HTML](images/dark-blue-html.png)